Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: PROOFS

 Before proceeding with the proofs of Propositions 2A, 2B and 2C we introduce a series of intermediate results and further notation that will be used throughout.
-As we operate under the hypothesis of at least one active predictor the true specifications under our three scenarios A, B and C are understood to be given by
+As we operate under the hypothesis of at least one active predictor the true {\it local to the null} specifications under the three scenarios A, B and C are understood to be given by

 and

 respectively.
 We also recall that the fitted specification involving one predictor at a time is here given by

 so that using (\ref{eq:eq42}) and (\ref{eq:eq43}) we can write the recursively estimated slope parameters as